uc-cdis/gen3-discovery-ai/README.md

 For testing, you can `poetry run pytest`.
-The default `pytest` options specified in the `pyproject.toml` additionally runs coverage and will error if it falls below >95% that it's at now.
+The default `pytest` options specified in the `pyproject.toml` additionally runs coverage and will error if it falls below the threshold.

 #### Automatically format code and run pylint